Uniform boundedness on extremal subsets in Alexandrov spaces: Essential coverings and isotopy covering systems

-We omit the proof of Theorem \ref{thm:res}, but later we will prove a somewhat strong version of it (see Theorem \ref{thm:res2}).
+Here we omit the proof of Theorem \ref{thm:res} because later we will prove a stronger quantitative version, Theorem \ref{thm:res2} (or see the original proof in \cite[3.2]{Y}).

-\begin{rem} The choice of $r$ depends only on the limit space $X$ (and the dimension $n$), but not the sequence $M_i$. \end{rem}

-Now, we give the definitions of essential coverings and isotopy covering systems.
-Although the definitions below are slightly stronger than the original ones, they are essentially obtained in \cite{Y}.
-Note that we use the same terminology as in \cite{Y} with different meanings.
+Now we give the definitions of essential covering and isotopy covering system.
+Although our definitions are slightly stronger than the original ones in \cite{Y}, we use the same terminology as in \cite{Y}.
+See Remark \ref{rem:ess} for more details.

 Let $M$ be an Alexandrov space.
 For an open metric ball $B\subset M$ centered at $p$, we call a concentric open metric ball $\hat B\subset B$ an \textit{isotopic subball} of $B$ if $\dist_p$ has no critical points on the annulus $\bar B\setminus\hat B$.
 Consider a family of open metric balls $\mathcal B=\{B_{\alpha_1\cdots\alpha_k}\}$, where